harshadms/harshadms.github.io/_pages/about.md

 * June 14, 2019 - Received best poster award "Wireless Attacks on Aircraft Instrument Landing Systems" at NEWSDR 2019, Boston MA, USA
 * May 17, 2019 - Received best poster/demo award for "Wireless Attacks on Aircraft Instrument Landing Systems" at ACM WiSec 2019, Miami FL, USA
 * May 16, 2019 - Presented a poster and a demo at ACM WiSec 2019, Miami, FL, USA
-* April 13, 2019 - Poster and Demo proposal on Wireless Attacks on Aircraft Instrument Landing Systems accepted at ACM WiSec 2019
+* April 13, 2019 - Poster and Demo proposal on "Wireless Attacks on Aircraft Instrument Landing System"s accepted at ACM WiSec 2019
-* March 22, 2019 - Paper on "Wireless Attacks on Aircraft Instrument Landing Systems" accepted at Usenix Security 2019
+* March 22, 2019 - Paper titled "Wireless Attacks on Aircraft Instrument Landing Systems" accepted at Usenix Security 2019
 * March 22, 2019 - Presented a poster and a demo at NESD '19 - UMass Amherst
 * January 07, 2019 - Started as a Teaching Assistant for <a href="https://aanjhan.com/teaching/courses/spring19/index.html"> CS 4710/6710 Wireless and Mobile Systems </a>
 * January 07, 2019 - Started as a PhD student at Northeastern University, Boston, USA